pylint-dev/pylint/README.rst

 .. _`Realist pylint user`: https://github.com/charliermarsh/ruff/issues/970#issuecomment-1381067064

 pylint, not afraid of being a little slower than it already is, is also a lot more thorough than other linters.
-There is more checks, some opinionated one that are deactivated by default, but can be enabled using configuration.
+There are more checks, including some opinionated ones that are deactivated by default but can be enabled using configuration.

 How to use pylint
 -----------------